A New Study Has Concluded That Planets Like Mercury With A Rich Iron Core Are Probably Quite Rare

-For a long time the planet Mercury remained an enigma to scientists as it is a planet that is known for its extremes, and now a new study has concluded that planets like Mercury that are both dense and extremely iron-rich are probably quite rare.
+For a long time, the planet Mercury remained an enigma to scientists, as it is a planet that is known for its extremes, and now a new study has concluded that planets like Mercury, that are both dense and extremely iron-rich, are probably quite rare.

-According to Phys.org, when it comes to extremes there aren’t many planets that can beat Jupiter.
+According to Phys.org, when it comes to extremes, there aren’t many planets that can beat Jupiter.
 For instance, the planet’s years are actually shorter than its days and one side of the planet is locked in severely freezing conditions while the opposite side is drenched in inferno-like heat from the sun, which are things that could hardly be contemplated here on Earth.

-Even though Mercury is still a terrestrial planet that is similar in that respect at least to Venus, Mars and Earth, that is where the similarities end as it contains more iron than any of these planets.
-It has been surmised that it is probable that at some point in its history, Mercury faced a huge impact which caused it to lose much of its mantle that was rock.
+Even though Mercury is still a terrestrial planet that is similar in that respect at least to Venus, Mars and Earth, that is where the similarities end, as it contains more iron than any of these planets.
+It has been surmised that it is probable that at some point in its history, Mercury faced a huge impact which caused it to lose much of its rocky mantle.

 But according to a new study that was recently published, scientists at the Center for Theoretical Astrophysics and Cosmology (CTAC) at the University of Zurich now believe that rather than just one extreme collision, it may be more likely that Mercury’s oddness is a result of many different collisions with objects in space.